agiledev-students-spring2024/1-project-proposal-an-existing-team/README.md

 ### How?

-The system would provide users with an interface for taking psychometric tests, manually entering existing results, and accessing  n-depth analysis of the results and resources on team building.
+The system would provide users with an interface for taking psychometric tests, manually entering existing results, and accessing in-depth analysis of the results and resources on team building.

 ### Scope